globalbridge35/GlobalBridge/README.md

-## How to Access:
-- The platform is hosted on GitHub Pages: [Global Bridge](https://GlobalBridge35.github.io/globalbridge/)
-- To access the login page, visit: [Login Page](https://GlobalBridge35.github.io/globalbridge/login.html)
 # Global Bridge - Platform for Education, Business & Networking

 Global Bridge is an innovative platform designed to connect students, investors, and professionals across the world.
 It is an ecosystem for learning, growth, and collaboration, combining elements of networking, educational resources, and business opportunities.